Three UK

-Hutchison 3G UK Limited, trading as Three UK, is a British telecommunications company based in Reading, England.
-It is a wholly owned subsidiary of VodafoneThree, a joint venture between Vodafone (51%) and CK Hutchison Holdings (49%).
+Hutchison 3G UK Limited, trading as Three UK, is a British telecommunications company based in Reading, Berkshire, England.
+It is a part of VodafoneThree, a subsidiary of Vodafone.
 It is the smallest of the four mobile network operators in the United Kingdom, with about 10.9 million subscribers As of November 2024, behind fellow VodafoneThree subsidiary Vodafone UK.

-The company was launched on 3 March 2003 as the UK's first commercial 100% 3G network.
-It provides 3G, 4G and 5G services through its own network infrastructure.
+The service was launched by CK Hutchison Holdings on 3 March 2003 as the UK's first commercial 100% 3G network.
+It provides 4G and 5G services through its own network infrastructure.
 In June 2023, it was proposed that Three would merge with Vodafone UK.
 The merger was approved by the Competition and Markets Authority in December 2024 and completed in June 2025.
+CK Hutchison agreed in May 2026 to sell its whole stake in the business to Vodafone Group and the transaction completed on 30 July 2026, making VodafoneThree a wholly owned subsidiary of Vodafone Group.

 History

 The Three mobile service was launched in the UK on 3 March 2003, with handsets going on sale later that year.
 Three was the UK's first commercial video mobile (3G) network.
+The company was a subsidiary of Hong Kong's CK Hutchison Holdings.

-Three was the first network to meet its regulatory requirement of 80% population coverage in the UK, meeting this by 9 December 2004.
+Three was the first network to meet its regulatory requirement of 80% population coverage in the UK, reaching this goal by 9 December 2004.